kpvenkat47/python-code-quality-checker/README.md

 ---

-## 📄 License

-MIT License — free to use, modify, and share.

----

 ## 👋 About

 Built by **Pitchaiah Venkat K** — Python Engineer working on data pipelines, ETL systems, and developer tooling.